canonical/snapd/interfaces/builtin/README.md

 App-provided slots use 'deny-connection: true' since slot implementations require privileged access to the system and the snap must be trusted.
-In this manner a snap declaration for the slot-providing snap is required to override the base declaration to allow connections with the app-provided slot.
+In this manner, a snap declaration for the slot-providing snap is required to override the base declaration to allow connections with the app-provided slot.

-Slots dealing with hardware typically will specify 'gadget' and 'core' as the slot-snap-type (eg, serial-port).
+Slots dealing with hardware will typically specify 'gadget' and 'core' as the slot-snap-type (eg, serial-port).
 Eg:

     slots: